September 25, 2017 The role of Hasidic women

 That is a hard question to answer without getting lost in the philosophical weeds of “what does it mean to be satisfied?” and “how can we really judge?”

-Now I might be accused of being nostalgic and romanticizing, especially because you couldn’t drag me back to homemaking if you hired the mafia to, but that’s because I’ve opened the Pandora’s box.
+Now I might be accused of being nostalgic and romanticizing, especially because you couldn’t drag me back to homemaking if you hired the mafia to get me to, but that’s because I’ve opened Pandora’s box.
 Just as you can be happy without a piece of technology before you know of it, but can’t give it up once you do, I can’t go back.

 But I am almost done reading”, and he explains something that I think is important to remember: these women don’t live with the high bar for accomplishments that secular women do.
 There is freedom in knowing you can’t do big things and that your friends can’t do them either.
 He writes: “We envy only those whom we feel ourselves to be like; we envy only members of our reference group.
 There are few successes more unendurable than those of our close friends.”
 But if you are a Satmar Hasidic woman, the successes in your social circle are mostly domestic.

 Alain de Botton traces the intense anxiety that rises out of a meritocratic society.
-As people are told they can do anything, they begin to dream of being anything, and are therefore tortured by their unrealistic expectations.
-While Hasidic women might feel restricted, overburdened, miserable with the work, they do have a freedom of the kind of self loathing that an egalitarian society can create.
+As people are told they can do anything, they begin to dream of being everything and are therefore tortured by their unrealistic expectations.
+While Hasidic women might feel restricted, overburdened, miserable with the work, they do have freedom from the kind of self-loathing that an “egalitarian” society can create.

 If you know that this is all you can be, and this is all your friends can be, you’d be surprised by how quickly you settle into making the most of your opportunity.
 Only when you realize your potential and begin dreaming larger will you really begin to feel the sour taste of the beginning of deep, violent discontent.